Machine learning phase transitions of the three-dimensional Ising universality class: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper, we have employed a supervised learning method to study phase transitions in the 3D Ising model.
-It is found that a 3D convolutional neural network can be trained to predict magnetization and energy of spin configurations.
-The network successfully classifies high- and low-temperature phases of the 3D Ising model.
-It is able to not only locate the transition temperature but also obtain the critical exponent of the second-order phase transition based on the raw spin configurations by using the finite-size scaling analysis method.
-With the same CNN architecture, the neural network can identify different phases in the first-order transition with high accuracies.
-This implies that the network captures both the second- and the first-order phase transitions respectively and encodes it in the parameters of the network during the process of supervised learning.
-Furthermore, we have tried to extract and decode important features of the classification processes directly from the data.
-It is found that the neural network detects phases by the absolute value of magnetization and energy in the second-order phase transition while it tends to rely on magnetization in the first-order transition.
-The calculated mean activations in the high-level representations show that almost all the neurons before the output layer are activated in the second-order phase transition but different phases activate different neurons in the case of the first-order.
+In this paper, we employ a supervised learning method to study phase transitions in the 3D Ising model.
+It is found that a 3D CNN can be trained to predict the magnetization and energy of spin configurations.
+The network successfully classifies the high- and low-temperature phases of the 3D Ising model.
+It is able to not only locate the transition temperature but also obtain the critical exponent of the second-order phase transition based on raw spin configurations using the finite-size scaling analysis method.
+With the same CNN architecture, the neural network can identify different phases in the first-order transition with high accuracy.
+This implies that the network captures both the second- and first-order phase transitions and encodes them in the parameters of the network during the process of supervised learning.
+Furthermore, we attempt to extract and decode important features of the classification processes directly from the data.
+It is found that the neural network detects phases by the absolute value of magnetization and energy in the second-order phase transition, whereas it tends to rely on magnetization in the first-order transition.
+The calculated mean activations in the high-level representations show that almost all the neurons before the output layer are activated in the second-order phase transition, but different phases activate different neurons in the case of the first-order.